imagekit-developer/imagekit-python/README.md

 **26. Get CustomMetaDataFields**

-Accepts the `include_deleted` boolean as initial parameter and fetches the metadata as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/get-custom-metadata-field) .
+Accepts the `include_deleted` boolean as the initial parameter and fetches the metadata as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/get-custom-metadata-field) .